Original Prusa XL: Large-Scale CoreXY FDM 3D Printer with up to 5 Independent Toolheads for Multi-Material Experience

 The Prusa XL uses a precision CoreXY system with high-grade linear rails and timing belts.
 The X-axis runs on a 12mm MGN-12H rail, supporting up to 780N dynamic and 1,100N static loads, with a flatness tolerance of ±0.01mm for accurate motion control.

-Prusa XL 3D printer with Core XY design, showcasing multiple extruders and branding, illustrating advanced printing capabilities.
+Prusa XL 3D printer with Core XY design, featuring multiple print heads, visible branding, and a sleek industrial setup.

 The motion system uses 2GT belts (2246mm length, 6mm width, 2mm pitch).
 X and Y motors operate together, with the left motor driving X-axis movement and the right controlling Y-axis.
 Each belt has its own tensioning mechanism for independent adjustment.